 I knew this book shall ignite many fond memories because the garden I mentioned above no longer exists.
 However, I was confident that reading about all the things that constitute my early impressions in the charming words of Ruskin Bond will be an experience to cherish.
 With expectations aplenty, I started reading the book and this is what I discovered.

 My Review: The book has a beautiful, colorful cover celebrating nature and its myriad hues with birds and buds resonating author’s love for these.
 The beauty of the cover sets the reader in the right frame of mind before he moves on to reading this picturesque piece of literature.
 The book is a collection of nature stories and the title sets the expectations right.

 The introduction highlights the author’s bonding with nature, his love for the windows that open to the sky, clouds and the majestic valley.
-However there are lines that touched me deep that I’m sure will stay with me for a very long time:
+However, there are lines that touched me deeply that I’m sure will stay with me for a very long time:

 “Humankind took over the earth from the dinosaurs, who perished due to natural upheavals and dramatic climatic changes.
 We could go the same way, as we have proved to be bad tenants with little or no regard for the natural world that we have inherited.” – Ruskin Bond

-The book is divided into small, thoughtfully titled stories that slowly but steadily transport you to the places, midst the flora and fauna, views of which Bond has captured in his simple yet poignant writing.
+The book is divided into small, thoughtfully titled stories that slowly but steadily transport you to the places, amidst the flora and fauna, views of which Bond has captured in his simple yet poignant writing.
 There is not a single dull moment and despite the swift flow of stories like torrential rain, I spent many days savoring this book in small morsels.